mikaelvesavuori/figmagic/README.md

 Tokens are the "bread and butter" of Figmagic.
 Without tokens, Figmagic cannot create elements.
 And even without elements, tokens provide the core experience to help you run a competent design system with code.

+In case you want to skip generating tokens for a given frame, you can just add a leading underscore to the frame name.

 This is activated by default, but it's now possible to deactivate it if you have very specific reasons to do so.

 ### Graphics Sync